 fget is a function for retrieving an attribute value.

-fset is a fuction for setting an attribute value.
+fset is a function for setting an attribute value.

 fdel is a function for deleting an attribute value.